julienrf/play-json-derived-codecs/README.md

 - recursive types ;
 - polymorphic types.

-The artifacts are built for Scala 2.11, Play 2.5.x and Shapeless 2.3.0.
+The artifacts are built for Scala and Scala.js 2.11 and 2.12, Play 2.6 and Shapeless 2.3.

-For Play 2.4.x compatibility see version [`3.2`](https://github.com/julienrf/play-json-derived-codecs/tree/v3.2).
+For Play 2.5 compatibility see version [`3.3`](https://github.com/julienrf/play-json-derived-codecs/tree/v3.3).

 ## Usage